 22.214.171.124 Where a Registered Provider is the landlord of property developed by unregistered body under section 27A and transferred to it at the completion (‘agreed transfer’ model) it will have automatically become obliged under section 27B of the Housing Act 1996/2004 to treat the vested grant as if it were section 18 grant received directly.
 The Registered Provider is therefore obliged to ensure the stock is managed in accordance with all current Regulatory standards.

 5.5.3 Transfers of stock developed under section 27A of the Housing Act 1996/2004, developed by an unregistered body on land already in the ownership of the Registered Provider.

-188.8.131.52 Where a Registered Provider is the landlord of property developed under section 27A by an unregistered developer on land (the Registered Provider) already owned (‘non owning model’) it will be subject to an Agency deed secured on the title.
+126.96.36.199 Where a Registered Provider is the landlord of property developed under section 27A by an unregistered developer on land (the Registered Provider) already owned (‘non owning model’) it will be subject to an Agency deed secured on the title.
 This deed contractually binds the landlord to treat the grant as if received directly under section 19 (as this transfer of obligations does not occur automatically in event of no transfer of land).
 The Registered Provider is obliged to ensure the stock is managed and disposed in accordance with the terms of the charge.
-Agency consent to disposals other than exempted disposals (such as shared ownership staircasing) are subject to Agency consent and may be subject to additional conditions dependent on the status of the recipient.
+Disposals where there is a charge and other than exempted disposals (as outlined in the Recovery Determinations - such as shared ownership staircasing) are subject to Agency approval and may be subject to additional conditions dependent on the status of the recipient.

 5.6 Transfers of property funded under section 19(6) of the Housing and Regeneration Act 2008